Oncology Rehabilitation

 When to seek help

-- Persistent tiredness not relieved by sleep
+- Persistent tiredness that does not improve with sleep

-- Swelling in an arm or leg
+- Swelling in an arm, leg, or other body part

-- Restricted shoulder movement after surgery
+- Restricted arm movement after breast surgery

-- Numbness or tingling in hands and feet
+- Numbness or tingling in hands or feet

 How treatment is delivered

-- Graded exercise therapy for fatigue
+- Graded exercise therapy for fatigue management

-- Balance and coordination rehabilitation
+- Shoulder and limb rehabilitation after surgery

 Modalities & equipment